-We have manually generated the 3D model of the point cloud using Revit (see Fig. 2 bottom row), and clustered the points that belong to the same primitive (Figure 3c) in order to evaluate the accuracy of the proposed approach.
+To evaluate the accuracy of the proposed approach, we have manually generated the 3D model of the point cloud using Revit (see Fig. 2 bottom row), and clustered the points that belong to the same primitive (Figure 3c).
 The manual labelling of the segments has shown that we have 13 segments that correspond to the ceiling and one large planar surface corresponding to the floor.
-13 segments correspond to the perimeter walls, while the number of cubic interior walls is 12.
+14 segments correspond to the perimeter walls, while the number of cubic interior walls is 10.
 The final results and accuracy are grouped in Table 2.
-The results show that the precision for floor, ceiling is 100%, for exterior walls is 86.7%, whereas for the interior walls, the precision reaches 92%.
-The false positive for the interior walls in the algorithm is the light pink segment shown in Figure 3f, which corresponds to the staircase handrails.
+The results show that the precision for floor, ceiling and exterior walls is 100%, whereas for the interior walls, the precision reaches 91%.
+The false positive in the algorithm is the light pink segments shown in Figure 3f, which correspond to the staircase handrails.

 Objects Manually Detected Segments Automatically Detected Segments (True Positive) Automatically Detected Segments (False Positive)

 Floor 1 1 0

 Ceiling 13 13 0

-Exterior walls 13 13 2
+Exterior walls 14 14 0

-Interior Walls 12 12 1
+Interior Walls 10 10 1